-We use the Mixtools library developed at the Institute of Information Theory and Automation, Academy of Sciences of the Czech Republic.
-This library allows to use regressive models and their mixtures in Matlab.
-Here, we demonstrate the modelling of traffic intensities depicted in the Fig. 1.
-We use autoregressive model of first order with an absolute term, with noninformative prior with parameters diag $V_0 = (0.1, 0.01, 0.01)$ and $\nu_0 = 10$.
+We use the Mixtools library developed at the Institute of Information Theory and Automation, Academy of Sciences of the Czech Republic and the python Bayesian modelling library pybamo.
+In this example, we demonstrate the modelling of traffic intensities depicted in the Fig. 1 using an autoregressive model of first order.
+The preset noninformative prior has parameters diag $V_0 = (0.1, 0.01, 0.01)$ and $\nu_0 = 10$.
 The forgetting factor α for H_1 is 0.95, for H_2 it is 0.9.
 The probabilities of hypotheses are flattened with $\alpha = 0.99$.
 The course of parameter estimates is depicted in the Figure 2.
-Evidently, the absolute term follows quite well the variations of the traffic intensity mean value.
+Evidently, the offset follows quite well the variations of the traffic intensity mean value.
 The Fig. 3 shows the course when the estimation was evaluated without forgetting.
 The one-step ahead prediction errors (partial forgetting) have mean -0.017, median 0.002 and standard deviation 3.673.